When you seek help with debts and you’re at the point of considering bankruptcy, the situation is most likely severe.

 A consumer proposal doesn’t require you to surrender assets to a trustee.
 Instead, you agree to pay back your creditors a portion of the debt over a longer period and consolidate your debts into one affordable payment.

-You will pay more than you would in a bankruptcy, but payments can be spread out over a longer period, up to five years.
+You will pay more than you would in bankruptcy, but payments can be spread out over a longer period, up to five years.

 If you want to learn more about savings and pensions in bankruptcy, always obtain professional advice from a Licensed Insolvency Trustee.